indradb/indradb/README.md

 # [IndraDB](https://indradb.github.io) [![Build Status](https://travis-ci.org/indradb/indradb.svg?branch=master)](https://travis-ci.org/indradb/indradb)

 A graph database written in rust.
-This software is in the alpha state.

 IndraDB consists of a server and an underlying library.
 Most users would use the server, which is available via releases as pre-compiled binaries.
 But if you're a rust developer that wants to embed a graph database directly in your application, you can use the [library](https://github.com/indradb/indradb/tree/master/lib).